graboskyc/MongoDBAtlas-GCP-AIML/Guides/GCPInstanceSetup.md

   python3 -m pip install -r requirements.txt
 ```

+Please note some people (on Windows with Firefox but it does apply to other browsers) that they cannot copy/paste the entire block above into Cloud Shell in one go.
+They must copy/paste line-by-line

 * Edit the `gcpcreds.json` to have the credentials of the json file you downloaded above
 * Edit `settings.cfg` to have the Atlas connection string created above
 * Run `python3 runner.py` to start the application